zkutasi/homelab/monitoring/prometheus/README.md

 # Prometheus & Grafana

-[Grafana Official Site](https://grafana.com/).
-The de-facto visualizer layer for logs, metrics and all kinds of dashboards.
+[Grafana](https://grafana.com/): The de-facto visualizer layer for logs, metrics and all kinds of dashboards.
-[Prometheus Official Site](https://prometheus.io/).
-A metrics collection server and time-series database to store these metrics and query them.
+[Prometheus](https://prometheus.io/): A metrics collection server and time-series database to store these metrics and query them.

 ## The setup